dthree/wat/README.md

 #### Wat covers everything

 Wat provides the only centralized source of syntax cheat sheets for every language and every major framework and library.
-If a repo has an API and is sufficiently used by the community, it's supported here; be it jQuery, SASS, Go, Dragula or Rails.
+If it has an API and is used by the community, it's supported here; be it [jQuery](https://jquery.com), [Go](https://golang.org/), [React](http://facebook.github.io/react/), [Dragula](https://github.com/bevacqua/dragula) or [Rails](http://rubyonrails.org/).

 #### It's smart